learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/TypeScript.md

 ## Why use TypeScript

 TypeScript allows developers to catch potential errors early in the development process (at compile-time instead of runtime) and write more maintainable and scalable code.
 This can greatly reduce the likelihood of bugs and make code more reliable and easier to maintain, as well as improve code readability and make it easier to write reusable code.
 This makes TypeScript the preferred choice when building large-scale applications, especially in web development.
 Its syntax is similar to JavaScript, making it easy to learn and adopt for developers familiar with JavaScript.
+Additionally, popular code editors such as VSCode offer additional quality-of-life functionalities such as autocompletion when writing in TypeScript, making it easier and faster to write code.

 To learn more about why you should consider using TypeScript over JavaScript, visit [this blog here](https://www.geeksforgeeks.org/8-reasons-why-you-should-pick-typescript-over-javascript/).